morganmayday/tayen-core/traits/oathbound.md

-(or possibly sworn)
+You have sworn yourself to a liegelord.

-You have sworn yourself to a liegelord or similarly powerful being.
-You bear a symbol of your patron; when you show this to people loyal to them, they will help you out with most reasonable tasks.
+Your liegelord is responsible for your bread, bed, and head.
+They will pay for your food and lodging, within reason, and any criminal grievances about you must be brought to your liegelord, who then chooses punishment as is fitting.

 II: